temmmin/ImageSegUsingYolov8/README.md

 ## Features
 - YOLOv8-based image segmentation.
-- This model is designed for steganography and digital watermarking using images.
+- This model is designed for steganography and DFC using images.
 - This model is used for image region segmentation within a display.

 ## Conference Paper